ninguem26/dotfiles/README.md

 >	&nbsp;&nbsp;&nbsp;&nbsp;Option "NaturalScrolling" "True"
 > EndSection

+### Powerline fonts

+For set Powerline fonts that can be used in [Powerline10k](https://github.com/romkatv/powerlevel10k), just follow the installation guide in the link.

+#### Terminess for Powerline fonts (Terminus fonts)

+Powerline Terminus fonts derivates (Terminess) are build in a diferent format (.pcf/bitmap) that the system (Ubuntu/Debian) keep locked by default.
+To unlock these fonts run the command line:

+> ~$ sudo unlink /etc/fonts/conf.d/70-no-bitmaps.conf

+### Polybar

+The configuration is set to Polybar as default.
+For Polybar installation, follow the instructions [here](https://github.com/polybar/polybar).

+### URxvt

+For URxvt, the style is set in .Xdefault, so any changes made need to be in this file.

 ## Other tips

 - Media control can present some problems if the output device code is diferent from the one in i3/config.
 If that happens, just change the code in it's respective lines.